-Calculating dosage accuracy in gummy supplement manufacturing is a critical quality control process that ensures each gummy delivers the intended amount of active ingredients.
-It involves a combination of precise formulation, rigorous in-process testing, and final product verification.
+Calculating dosage accuracy in gummy supplement manufacturing is a key quality check.
+It ensures each gummy delivers the intended amount of active ingredients—through precise formulation, in-process testing, and final product verification.
+Here's how to do it.

 The Core Principle: Uniformity of Dosage Units